patrickbucher/mongomir-pytkovic/README.md

 Just run `make server` and visit [http://localhost:8001/](http://localhost:8001/match).
 (Mac users need to set up port forwarding to their docker machine.)

-**Important:** Because the usage of two different ports (8000 for the REST API and 8001 for the static web content), it violates the [Same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
-For Testing, a plugin needs to be run and activated ([CORS Everywhere (Firefox)](https://addons.mozilla.org/de/firefox/addon/cors-everywhere/) or [CORS Toggle (Chrome)](https://chrome.google.com/webstore/detail/cors-toggle/jioikioepegflmdnbocfhgmpmopmjkim), for example).

 ## Docker

 Build the image: